-We estimate that the net proceeds from the sale of shares of common stock in this offering will be approximately \$ million at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that net proceeds will be approximately \$ million after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+We estimate that the net proceeds from the sale of 3,600,000 shares of common stock in this offering will be approximately \$43.5 million at an assumed initial public offering price of \$14.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that net proceeds will be approximately \$50.5 million after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$3.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming the assumed initial public offering price stays the same.
+An increase (decrease) of 1,000,000 in the number of shares we are offering expenses payable by us, by approximately \$13.0 million, assuming the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$13.0 million, assuming the assumed initial public offering price stays the same.
 We do not expect that a change in the offering price or the number of shares by these amounts would have a material effect on our intended uses of the net proceeds from this offering, although it may impact the amount of time prior to which we may need to seek additional capital.